-Competitors 12-16 years of age, race 1500 m on the beach in three 500 m legs as follows:
+Competitors 12-16 years of age, race 1500 m on the beach as follows:

-On the starting signal competitors race along the left side of the lane to round (clockwise or right hand in) the turning pole 500 m distant, and return 500 m toward the starting pole.
+On the starting signal competitors race along the left side of the lane to round (clockwise or right hand in) the turning pole, and return toward the start/turn pole.

-Competitors round this pole (clockwise or right hand in) and then race back 500 m to cross the finish line.
+Competitors round this pole (clockwise or right hand in), proceed back down the beach to round the turning pole as before, and then race back to cross the finish line.